michock/moviereviews/README.md

 To authenticate yourself without password, use [asymmetric crypto](https://help.github.com/articles/generating-ssh-keys).

-One group member should clone the repo (with --bare) and push to new repo.
+One group member should clone the repo, remove .git folder and push to new repo.
 Then the rest of the group members should be added as collaborators to that repo.
 This way the group can use git and github and synchronize code changes.